AltropInc/alt/doc/script/ParametricTypes.md

 }
 ```

-In the above example, the singleton object, `instance`, override the member function `fill` defined in the its base class.
+In the above example, the singleton object, `instance`, overrides the member function `fill` defined in its base class.
 When the function `fill` is called through `y`, a polymorphic reference of `base`, the actual member function `fill` called will be the onc defined in `instance`.

 ### Covariant subtyping with Parametric Type